 Pricing structures vary from agency to agency.
 Being up front and seeking clarity on the costs associated with services is extremely helpful in managing expectations and making sure your account and the work associated with it remain a priority.
-The financial aspect of the relationship should never be a barrier to success, but clarifying this upfront is an imperative.
+The financial aspect of the relationship should never be a barrier to success, but clarifying this upfront is imperative.

 In the end, there is no easy button for vetting out a new agency, but identifying your needs beyond budget and sales goals is a critical part of selecting a long-term partner.